Quantum key distribution based on the quantum eraser: A QKD algorithm based on the quantum eraser

 \section{A QKD algorithm based on the quantum eraser}

 We are now ready to present a scheme for securely sharing a random key between two agents using the quantum eraser.
-Alice wants to generate a key consisting of logical bits 1 and 0 securely shared with Bob in order to use it for encrypting messages.
+The aim is to let Alice generate a key consisting of logical bits 1 and 0 and securely share it with Bob, or the other way around, in order to use it for encrypting messages.
 The key should be communicated such that any eavesdropping attempt by Evan, an evil agent trying to intercept the message, can be detected by either Alice or Bob.